somdipto/Sodai/browser_server/readme.md

-the project use python environment
+The project uses Python environment

-# install
+# Install

 ```bash
 cd /path/to/browserUse
 ```
-you can use uv or pip or other to install
+You can use uv, pip, or others to install

-## uv install：
+## UV Install:

-recommend uv to manage python environment
+Recommend using uv to manage Python environment

-create virtual environment
+Create virtual environment

 ```
 uv venv
 ```

-activate virtual environment
+Activate virtual environment

 + Linux/macOS：